SuffolkLITLab/ALKiln/docs/decisions/reports_and_logs_2024_08_11.md

 5. Lots of other informational logs for internal development and debugging purposes.
 I want to do different things with different logs:
 - During the tests, always log items 1, 2, 3, and 4 to the console.
-- During the tests, save items 2, 3, and 4 to a log as they come with all the info in the log objects - `report_log.txt` maybe.
+- During the tests, save items 2, 3, and 4 to a log as they come with all the info in the log objects - `report_log.txt`/`running_report.txt`/`report_run.txt` maybe.
 If we have to stop the tests early because of an infinite loop or something, this will at least show some information.
 - At the end of the tests, format items 2, 3, and 4, often with only part of the log object info, in a file called `report.txt`.
 - During the tests, save all of the items to a `verbose_log.txt` as they happen.
 - In debug mode, log all that stuff to the console while the tests are running.